BME-Memristor-Group/measurement-logs/probe-station/tech-log.md

 - did a measurement with open cab, and lights on.
 Had some very strange noise measurements.
 HRS is around 4e-6A, LRS is around 8e-6 A. After noise HRS/LRS moved to 3e-6, 4e-6 A. Moving to another 50 sample.
 L10p50.
 - L10p50 LRS state is 4e-6 A, HRS is 2e-6 A. Ratio is around 2., did the hrs and lrs noise measurement.
 The eval comparing to the others is left.

+## 2024.02.07.
+Julich smaples, Nth measurement - Matteo

+### MT1
+- calib. card : -0.0707422 mV,  agilent offset : -0.0608005 mV
+- Starting to measure K08p50. couldnt contact.
+Going back to it after consulting with Zoltan, had the contact and starting measuring it.
+LRS, HRS is 2e-6A, 4e-6 A, the same around 2 ratio like the previouses.
+- Done fitting for all the prev measurements.

+--- L10p50ser01 fitting is bad really, need to check it with Zoli.